masonjake/BusTracker/README.md

 # Real Time Bus Tracker

-This project will does the following:

-- When the button is clicked it will show the real time location of different buses in boston
+This project will show the real time location of different buses in boston

-2.
-3. Also, there will be routing features coming soon.
-The route the bus is heading will be shown when the marker is clicked.

 ## How to run: